unixpickle/anyvec/README.md

 Here are some things I'd like to add to anyvec at some point:

  * Proper way to convert *back* to `float64`/`[]float64`
- * Clip between arbitrary values or vectors
+ * Clip between arbitrary vectors